 It’s a classic feel good rocker.
 Catchy, easy to sing along to and a lot of fun.
 Out for a walk, plug this into your headphones!

 Among the artists taking the Pink Floydian realm a bit further, Radiohead has been at the forefront.
-Thom York as a solo artist carries on the noble work of a passionate artist, with profound lyrics and subtilties in his music.
+Thom York, as a solo artist, carries on the noble work of a passionate artist with profound lyrics and subtleties in his music.
 “Mother wants us.
 Back beside her.
 No tomorrows”.
 And, ” At peace”.

-Probably the best known boys’ choir in the world is the Vienna Boys’ Choir.
+The Vienna Boys’ Choir is probably the best known boys’ choir in the world.
 And since 2001, the artistic director of the choir has been Gerald Wirth.
-He was artistic director of the Calgary Boys’ Choir from 1991-98.
+He was artistic director of the Calgary Boys’ Choir from 1991 to 1998.
 And during that time, he was also the musical director of the Calgary Civic Symphony.
-And he arranged this well-known carol for the Vienna Boys Choir.
+He arranged this well-known carol for the Vienna Boys Choir.

 It’s Grammy season!
-Not a thing I give much weight to in general, but this year’s nominee list is dominated by women (finally!) and includes a nod to Jackie Shane for Best Historical Album.
-Shane was a trailblazer from the mid-60s to early 70s, an African American transgender woman who studied under Little Richard and has all the passion and bravado of James Brown.
-This recently unearthed collection of her music is a treasure, and is right at home on the Grammy nom list.
+Not something I give much weight to in general, but this year’s nominee list is dominated by women — finally! — and includes a nod to Jackie Shane for Best Historical Album.
+Shane was a trailblazer from the mid-1960s to early 1970s.
+An African-American transgender woman, who studied under Little Richard, who has all the passion and bravado of James Brown.
+This recently-unearthed collection of her music is a treasure, and is right at home on the Grammy nomination list.